 This result is proven in two steps.
-First, we bound the number of comparisons involving non-Copeland winners, yielding a result of the form $\mathcal{O}(K^2 \ln T)$.
-Second, Theorem 3 closes the gap between this bound and the one in (1) by showing that, beyond a certain time horizon, CCB selects non-Copeland winning arms as the optimistic Copeland winner very infrequently.
+First, Proposition 4 bounds the number of comparisons involving non-Copeland winners, yielding a result of the form $\mathcal{O}(K^2 \ln T)$.
+Second, Theorem 11 closes the gap between this bound and that of (1) by showing that, beyond a certain time horizon, CCB selects non-Copeland winning arms as the optimistic Copeland winner very infrequently.